imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_PATH_PREFIX`: URL path prefix.
 Example: when set to `/abc/def`, imgproxy URL will be `/abc/def/%signature/%processing_options/%source_url`.
 Default: blank.
 * `IMGPROXY_USER_AGENT`: User-Agent header that will be sent with source image request.
 Default: `imgproxy/%current_version`;
 * `IMGPROXY_USE_ETAG`: when `true`, enables using [ETag](https://en.wikipedia.org/wiki/HTTP_ETag) HTTP header for HTTP cache control.
 Default: false;
+* `IMGPROXY_ETAG_BUSTER`: change this to change ETags for all the images.
+Default: blank.
 * `IMGPROXY_CUSTOM_REQUEST_HEADERS`: <i class='badge badge-pro'></i> list of custom headers that imgproxy will send while requesting the source image, divided by `\;` (can be redefined by `IMGPROXY_CUSTOM_HEADERS_SEPARATOR`).
 Example: `X-MyHeader1=Lorem\;X-MyHeader2=Ipsum`;
 * `IMGPROXY_CUSTOM_RESPONSE_HEADERS`: <i class='badge badge-pro'></i> list of custom response headers, divided by `\;` (can be redefined by `IMGPROXY_CUSTOM_HEADERS_SEPARATOR`).
 Example: `X-MyHeader1=Lorem\;X-MyHeader2=Ipsum`;
 * `IMGPROXY_CUSTOM_HEADERS_SEPARATOR`: <i class='badge badge-pro'></i> string that will be used as a custom headers separator.
 Default: `\;`;